maayane/catsHTM/README.md

 ## How to obtain the formatted catalogs?

 The catalogs are available from:
-* Web download (this will eentually be the permanent solution.
-We are working on it these days.
-The link will be provided soon)
+* Web download is now available.
+See instructions [here](http://euler1.weizmann.ac.il/catsHTM/)
-* Shared (and updated automatically) via Dropbox on request.
-To make a request, email **eran dot ofek at weizmann dot ac dot il** or **maayane dot soumagnac at weizmann dot ac dot il** .
+* If you have any question or encounter any prblem while trying to download, email **eran dot ofek at weizmann dot ac dot il** or **maayane dot soumagnac at weizmann dot ac dot il** .

 ## How to install the `catsHTM` code?